2100711/ICT3103-TickyTocky/README.md

 # Testing

-To run unit tests for the application, use the following command in the `/server` directory:
+To run Selenium tests for frontend and unit tests for backend, use the following command in the `/client` and `/server` directory:

 ```bash
 npm test